What is Direct Cremation?

-(*) Average cost taken from: Royal London National Funeral Cost Index Report 2016 and Sun Life Cost of Dying survey 2016
+(*) Average cost taken from: Royal London National Funeral Cost Index Report 2018.

-When ashes are ‘placed’ into your niche there are no time constraints, just a unique, calm and private space, allowing you to do what feels ‘right’.
+When ashes are ‘placed’ into your niche there are no time constraints, just a unique, calm, private space, allowing you to do what feels ‘right’.

 Placement ceremonies within a barrow are often described as up-lifting, powerful and a positively moving experience.